 The high attention to employees' well-being has become prominent since COVID-19 hit the world.
 Workplace stress reaches a peak level because people have to adapt to a new routine and ways of work and life.
 COVID-19 pandemic has changed employees' expectancy of a workplace.
 Employees are looking for higher flexibility to experience better well-being.
-Thus, the purpose of the current study is to examine the relationship between job autonomy and well-being.
-More specifically, the purpose is to address the mediating effects of job crafting on the relationship between job autonomy and well-being.
+Thus, the purpose of the current study was to examine the relationship between job autonomy and well-being.
+More specifically, the purpose was to address the mediating effects of job crafting on the relationship between job autonomy and well-being.
 As a result, this study shines a light on current insight into job design and factors that promote well-being.

-Hypothesis 1 states that a curvilinear relationship would exist between job autonomy and well-being.
+Hypothesis 1 stated that a curvilinear relationship would exist between job autonomy and well-being.
 This means that when employees experienced a high job autonomy, their well-being would increase (Yang & Zhao, 2018).
-The result of the analysis does not support a positive relationship.
+The result of the analysis did not support a positive relationship.
 The direct relationship between job autonomy and employee's well-being is not significant.
-This result challenges the previous finding that have a positive effect of job autonomy on well-being.
-This study is conducted during the pandemic when employees have to work from home without proper monitoring policy.
-Accordingly, employees experience an excessive degree of job flexibility and it gives them more work pressure, aggravates job burnout, creates an opportunity for deceitful behavior, and reduces their subjective happiness (Zhou, 2020; Kubicek, Paskvan, & Bunner, 2017).
-Crawford and LePine (2013) stated that "too-much-of-a-good-thing" might make the loss larger compared to the benefit expected (Figure 2).
+This result challenged the previous finding that have a positive effect of job autonomy on well-being.
+This study was conducted during the pandemic when employees have to work from home without proper monitoring policy.
+Accordingly, employees experience an excessive degree of job flexibility and it gave them more work pressure, aggravated job burnout, created an opportunity for deceitful behavior, and reduced their subjective happiness (Zhou, 2020; Kubicek, Paskvan, & Bunner, 2017).
+Crawford and LePine (2013) stated that "toomuch-of-a-good-thing" might make the loss larger compared to the benefit expected (Figure 2).